crasride/holbertonschool-blockchain/Crypto.md

 ## ECC - Asymmetric vs. Symmetric cryptography
 Public-key cryptography is another term for **asymmetric cryptography**.
 This term refers to a cryptographic system that uses pairs of keys.
 In such pair of keys, one is **public**, and one is **private**.
 A very known example of asymmetric algorithm is `RSA`.

-The following video explains the difference between symmetric and asymmetric encryption, and describes how asymmetric encryption solves [the key exchange problem](https://en.wikipedia.org/wiki/Key_exchange#The_key_exchange_problem):
+The following video explains the difference between symmetric and asymmetric encryption, and describes how asymmetric encryption solves[the key exchange problem](https://en.wikipedia.org/wiki/Key_exchange#The_key_exchange_problem):

 [![Asymmetric Encryption Video](https://img.youtube.com/vi/AQDCe585Lnc/0.jpg)](https://www.youtube.com/watch?v=AQDCe585Lnc)

 ## ECC - Explanation
 The following video from **Computerphile** explains the trapdoor algorithm in Elliptic Curves, and how it is size efficient: